Pylons/pyramid/docs/narr/urldispatch.rst

 :term:`Routes` framework.
 The :term:`Routes` framework is a Python reimplementation of the `Rails routes system
 <http://manuals.rubyonrails.com/read/chapter/65>`_.
 It is a mechanism
 which allows you to declaratively map URLs to code.
-Both traversal and URL dispatch have the same goal: to find the context and the view name.

 .. note:: In common :term:`Routes` lingo, the code that it maps URLs
           to is defined by a *controller* and an *action*.
 However, neither concept (controller nor action) exists within :mod:`repoze.bfg`.
-Instead, when you map a URL pattern to code in bfg, you will map the URL patterm to a :term:`context` and a :term:`view name`.
-Once the context and view name are found, the same :term:`view` lookup which is detailed in :ref:`traversal_chapter` will be done using the context and view name found via a route.
+Instead, when you map a URL pattern to code in bfg, you will map the URL patterm to a :term:`view`.
+          Once the context and view name are found, the view will be called with a :term:`context` and a :term:`request`.

 It often makes a lot of sense to use :term:`URL dispatch` instead of :term:`traversal` in an application that has no natural hierarchy.